Highoshi/bit-brains-eip-/eips/eip-0004-cerebral-evolution-and-minting.md

 - **1% → Artist**
 - **1% → Founder**

-These royalties are designed to reinforce protocol sustainability, creative contribution, and long-term stewardship.
+These royalties reinforce long-term rewards funding, support creative contributors, and sustain protocol stewardship.

 ---

 ## Brain Holder Rendered Cerebral Artifacts

-Brain holders may receive rendered Cerebral NFTs representing symbolic and cultural linkage to the Cerebral layer.
+Brain holders may be entitled to receive a rendered Cerebral NFT representing symbolic and cultural linkage to the Cerebral layer.

 Rendered Cerebral artifacts:
 - Are art-focused NFTs
-- May include ENS-linked subdomain identifiers
+- May include an ENS-linked subdomain identifier
 - Do not confer staking rights
 - Do not emit rewards
 - Do not participate in governance

-These artifacts do not constitute functional Cerebrals.
+These artifacts exist solely as identity and cultural primitives and do not constitute functional Cerebrals.

 ---

 ## Reward Distribution Framework

 Cerebrals participate in protocol reward distribution through staking and epoch-based mechanisms.
-Reward emissions are sourced from fee allocations, royalty flows, and epoch-defined distributions.
+Reward emissions are sourced from fee allocations, royalty flows, and phase-defined distributions.

-**No BIT token rewards are claimable until the completion of Phase 2 (Cerebral Phase), at the end of Epoch 5.**

-Any accounting during earlier phases is non-withdrawable and exists solely for eligibility and progression tracking.

-Base reward allocations scale through:
+### Phase-based reward settlement (global rule)

+Rewards are distributed **after every Phase**, not mid-phase.

+Each Phase consists of **five (5) epochs**, with each epoch representing approximately **one (1) month** of participation.
+During each epoch, Zero-Knowledge Proof (ZKP) systems perform accountability analysis to validate:
-- Staking duration
+- Staking continuity
-- Participation across multiple epochs
+- Proof of Care signatures
-- Ecosystem-aligned behavior
+- Non-interference behavior

-- Proof-of-Care signals
+No rewards are distributed mid-phase.

+### Phase 1 — Brain Phase (first unlock + BIT emergence)

+During **Phase 1**, BIT rewards are distributed to Brain holders who:
+- Stake their Brain NFTs, and
+- Sign Proof of Care and continuity commitments

+ZKP accountability runs monthly across **Epochs 1–5**.

+**At the end of Phase 1 (Epoch 5),** following completion of ZKP validation, rewards are finalized.
+Within approximately **two (2) weeks into Epoch 6**, the protocol distributes Phase 1 rewards, marking the first emergence and distribution of the **Brain Intelligence Token (BIT)** within the Bit Brains ecosystem.

+### Subsequent phases

+Each subsequent Phase follows the same structure:
+- Five epochs of participation and ZKP accountability
+- Reward eligibility determined by Proof of Care and staking continuity
+- Reward distribution occurs only after the final epoch of the Phase concludes

+Epochs serve as accountability and analysis intervals, while Phases serve as reward settlement boundaries.

 ---

+## Reward Pathway Hierarchy and Proof of Care

+The Bit Brains protocol prioritizes continuity, stewardship, and long-term participation over short-term extraction.

+Brains represent the earliest and longest-lived commitment within the ecosystem.

+Cerebrals form the second-order participation layer and receive meaningful rewards, with clear pathway differentiation:
+- **Genesis Cerebrals:** preferential pathways (earned via Brain participation + Phase 2 continuity)
+- **Expansion Cerebrals:** public-access pathways (lower base than Genesis, upgradeable via Proof of Care)

+---

 ## Phase Progression and Eligibility Summary

 ### Phase 1 — Brain Phase

-During Phase 1, BIT rewards are distributed to Brain holders who complete Proof of Care and staking participation.

-These rewards establish eligibility for Phase 2 progression.

----
+- Brain NFT holders stake their Brain NFTs and sign Proof of Care + continuity commitments.
+- ZKP accountability runs monthly across Epochs 1–5.
+- **Rewards are distributed after Epoch 5**, within ~two weeks into Epoch 6 (first BIT emergence).

 ### Phase 2 — Cerebral Phase

-Brain holders may mint up to **two (2) Cerebrals** if they:
+Brain holders become eligible to mint up to **two (2) Genesis Cerebrals** if they:
 - Stake their Brain NFT
-- Stake their earned BIT rewards
+- Stake their earned BIT rewards (as required by protocol)
-- Maintain uninterrupted staking across Phase 2 Epochs 1–5
+- Maintain uninterrupted staking across **Phase 2 Epochs 1–5**

-Failure to stake both assets continuously reduces eligibility.
+Failure to stake both assets continuously may reduce eligibility per protocol rules.

----

-### Phase 3 — Brainiac Phase
+### Phase 3 — Brainiac Phase (eligibility outcome)

-At the completion of Phase 2:
+At completion of Phase 2:
 - **Two (2) Brainiacs** may be spawned if both the Brain NFT and BIT rewards were staked continuously
 - **One (1) Brainiac** may be spawned if only one of the two assets was staked